codeforpdx/codepdx_website/README.md

-# Welcome to the readme for the CODE PDX website.
+# Welcome to the CODE PDX website repo.

-Welcome! 👋👋🏿👋🏽👋🏻👋🏾👋🏼
+👋👋🏿👋🏽👋🏻👋🏾👋🏼

-🚧UNDER CONSTRUCTION!🚧

-We are currently structuring the CODE PDX website repo.
+The website is currently live at www.codepdx.org.
 Detailed information for those looking to contribute can be found in [contributing.md](./contributing.md).
-We are in the process of structuring out the build and creating issues for tasks.
+Check the issues tab for current issues or feel free to create your own, write some code, then make a pull request.
+The fastest way to reach out for questions is the website-general channel in discord.

 **to run dev environment:**